 Foreign investors can choose between the two types of investor KITAS available, namely the 1-year or 2-year KITAS.
 Once the KITAS is secured, they are permitted to enter and leave Indonesia unlimited times as long as the KITAS is still valid.
 It is also worth knowing that getting an investor KITAS is much faster than getting a regular work KITAS.

 After successful company incorporation, the next step to take is opening a corporate bank account, preferably at a bank licensed as a Foreign-Exchanged Bank, as it can handle foreign currencies.
-In addition, for businesses engaging in export and import activities are obliged to undertake the customs registration process, with exemptions apply when certain conditions are met (contact us for further details).
+In addition, businesses engaging in export and import activities are obliged to undertake the customs registration process, with exemptions applying when certain conditions are met (contact us for further details).

 As part of InCorp Group in Singapore, Cekindo is a leading consulting company in Indonesia providing integrated market-entry and corporate services.
 Start investing in Indonesia right away.
 We are ready to assist.
 Fill in the form below.